Root Causes

 What you eat + how you live have the power to heal you

 Have you ever shared your health concerns with your doctor only to be told that your labs are normal so there’s nothing wrong with you?
-Or worse—it’s all in your head?
+Or worse—you’re prescribed meds because since your doctor can’t figure it out, it must be all in your head?

 One of the most frustrating positions to be in as a patient is knowing things are going on with your health, but your very valid concerns are being dismissed because your lab results are normal.
 It’s a form of gaslighting, and I’m not okay with it!
 You deserve better!